cncf/techdocs/assessments/0011-keda/keda-analysis.md

 ### SEO, Analytics and site-local search

 **Analytics:**
-* Analytics is enabled for production server.
+* Analytics is enabled for the production server.
-* Analytics is disabled for all other deploys.
+* Analytics is disabled for all other deployments.
 * The website runs on the new Google Analytics (GA) 4.
 * 404 reports are collected and tracked using GA4.

 **Indexing and Search:**
-* Production site is well indexed.
+* The production site is well indexed.
-* Local intra-site search available from the website.
+* Local intra-site search available is from the website.

 **Account custodians**
-* There are no records showing the different account custodians; nothing listed on `MAINTAINERS.md` and no `OWNERS.md` found.
+* There are no records showing the different account custodians; nothing is listed on `MAINTAINERS.md` and no `OWNERS.md` is found.

 ### Maintenance planning